 2. Provide documentation

-- Original or certified copies of English language proficiency test scores, academic records and any other documentation must be scanned and sent by email along with your application.
-High resolution scans are required.
+- Original or certified copies of English language proficiency test scores, academic records and any other documentation must be uploaded in IAS.
 Original or certified paper copies are not required unless requested as part of the admissions process.

 - Applicants need to show proof of graduation, subjects taken and grades received.